 Can women take Mucuna pruriens?

 Yes.
-While a testosterone booster supplement such as Testo Lab Pro® isn’t intended for women, many women do take Mucuna pruriens, especially for the dopaminergic cognitive health benefits of the plant.
+While a testosterone booster supplement such as Testo Lab Pro® isn’t intended for women, many women do take Mucuna pruriens, especially for the dopaminergic cognitive health benefits of the plants.

 Of course (as if this needs to be said), taking Mucuna pruriens, like any supplement, isn’t outright advised for pregnant women, who should consult a physician before taking Mucuna pruriens.
 But, on the whole, Mucuna pruriens may help improve female health, both physical and cognitive as well.

 Mucuna pruriens is the ultimate multi-tasker.
-This herb can boost testosterone, boost cognition, boost libido, boost athletic performance, and even help you with your chemistry homework.
+Aside from being used as treatment of Parkinson's disease, this herb can boost testosterone, boost cognition, boost libido, boost athletic performance, and even help you with your chemistry homework.

 (Clinical research has yet to verify this last claim, but let’s just go with it.)